-Yesterday Mayor Jenny Durkan came out in support of decongestion pricing in Downtown Seattle and delayed implementation of key Basic Bike Network elements until 2021.
+Yesterday Mayor Jenny Durkan came out in support of road pricing aimed at decongesting traffic in Downtown Seattle and delayed implementation of key Basic Bike Network elements until 2021.
 The mayor’s announcement comes on the heels of her pausing the Center City Connector streetcar project Friday.

 Pausing the streetcar and protected bike lane projects seems to signify a watering down of One Center City, which had included them as near-term recommendations to deal with worsening downtown gridlock anticipated due to a number of major constructions projects and buses coming out of the transit tunnel and spilling onto already congested bus lanes.

 During last year’s budget proceedings, Councilmember Mike O’Brien sought and secured $200,000 to study decongestion pricing.
 The SR-99 tunnel set to open later this year will have tolls–though the state Transportation Commission hasn’t yet decided exactly when tolling will start and how much it’ll charge.
 One reason Councilmember O’Brien sought decongestion pricing is to discourage motorists seeking to avoid the tunnel toll from funneling onto Downtown streets instead.
 Another reason–which Mayor Durkan highlighted–is decreasing greenhouse gas emissions–fully two thirds of Seattle’s emissions are from the transportation sector.
 Decongestion pricing would reduce the number of private vehicles Downtown and ensure traffic moves more efficiently.